 Below are some basic guidelines for participation in the Children's Program:

-- The program accepts children ages three and above.
+- The program accepts children ages four and above.

 - Parents will be asked to fill out a basic information sheet about each child.

 - Parents will be asked to provide their contact information, including email addresses, so that it will be possible to communicate with them easily.

 - A small, healthy, snack will be available to children each week.
 Parents, please advise the teacher if there are any allergy issues.

 - Children will need their shoes and coats to be accessible, as we will often make use of the outdoor play area.